Onboarding for International Doctoral Candidates

 What Else?

-The TUM Graduate School Onboarding Program is free of charge.
-By registering for the Onboarding Program, you register for all four program elements, and participation is mandatory in all four program elements in order to obtain the program certificate.
+- By registering for the Onboarding course, you register for both course elements, and participation is mandatory in both elements to obtain the program certificate.